dekanat/darling/Readme.md

 # Vocabulary

-Dearling is a DSL around GMail API and supports the following verbs
+Darling is a DSL around GMail API and supports the following verbs
   * `send`
   * `reply`
   * `draft`